 - The vice president for alumni affairs and development or his or her designee(s) (ex officio)

 - The secretary of the university or his or her designee(s) (ex officio)

-The committee chair is appointed by the chair of the YAA Board of Governors from among the alumni volunteers serving on the YAA Board of Governors.
+The remaining members of the Alumni Fellow Nominating Committee are selected by the chair of the YAA Board of Governors from among the alumni volunteers serving on the YAA Board of Governors.
+Similarly, the committee chair is appointed by the chair of the YAA Board of Governors from among the alumni volunteers serving on the YAA board.
 The executive director of the YAA serves as the committee’s nonvoting secretary.

 The deliberations of the Alumni Fellow Nominating Committee (AFNC) function as follows: